Build /

 Build a specific repository directory

-You can specify the set of files to be used in the build process by referring to a specific subdirectory relative to the root of your repository.
-To build all files from the root, use / as the build context or refer to a subdirectory such as /directory or /directory/subdirectory.
+), which makes all files in your repository available during the build.
+You can specify the set of files to be used in the build process by referring to a specific path relative to the root of your repository, such as /app

 You can combine the build context with path rules to create services that only build specific services or jobs in a monorepo.